bgoonz/docs-collection/github/github/finding-security-vulnerabilities-and-errors-in-your-code/automatically-scanning-your-code-for-vulnerabilities-and-errors/index.md

 ---
 title: Automatically scanning your code for vulnerabilities and errors
 shortTitle: Scanning automatically
-intro: 'You can find vulnerabilities and errors in your project''s code on {% data variables.product.prodname_dotcom %}, as well as view, triage, understand, and resolve the related {% data variables.product.prodname_code_scanning %} alerts.'
+intro: "You can find vulnerabilities and errors in your project's code on {% data variables.product.prodname_dotcom %}, as well as view, triage, understand, and resolve the related {% data variables.product.prodname_code_scanning %} alerts."
-product: '{% data reusables.gated-features.code-scanning %}'
+product: "{% data reusables.gated-features.code-scanning %}"
 versions:
-  ghes: '2.22'
+  ghes: "2.22"
 topics:
   - Security
 children: